 Property, plant and equipment are stated at their cost of acquisition.
-The cost comprises purchase price, borrowing cost if capitalization criteria are met and directly attributable cost of bringing the asset to its purchase price.
+The cost comprises purchase price, borrowing cost if capitalization criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
+Any trade discount and rebates are deducted in arriving at the purchase price.